Court Marriage or Civil Marriage in Pakistan

 Civil Marriage, in the West, conducted without Religious Rituals or Authority

 In western world and developed democratic societies, a civil marriage means a marriage without any religious ritual or without interference of any religious authority.
 But, in backward societies of third world countries, a civil marriage is considered very different.
 Interreligious marriages are not allowed there.
 Civil marriage is also called as a court marriage in Pakistan.
 Requirements and procedure for civil marriage defined in detail.
 A civil marriage is not solemnized in court, but civil marriage is conducted in a Lawyer’s Office.

 Civil Marriage/Court Marriage is not Solemnized in Court

-Court Marriage or Civil Marriage: Requirements and Procedure for Court marriage & civil marriage defined in detail.
-A court marriage is not solemnized in court.
+Civil Marriage or court marriage: Requirements and Procedure for Court marriage & civil marriage defined in detail.
+In Pakistan, a court marriage or civil marriage is not solemnized in court.
 The words court marriage and civil marriage mean a marriage that is solemnized under the fundamental constitutional rights and law of the land.

 There are two words used for love marriages in Pakistan, and these are “civil marriage” and “court marriage”.

-The word court marriage means a marriage that is solemnized under the basic constitutional human rights and law of the land.
+The word civil marriage means a marriage that is solemnized under the basic constitutional human rights and law of the land.
 While the meaning of Civil Marriage is a legal contract or agreement.